Isotopic signature: Forensics

 With the advent of stable isotope ratio mass spectrometry, isotopic signatures of materials find increasing use in forensics, distinguishing the origin of otherwise similar materials and tracking the materials to their common source.
 For example, the isotope signatures of plants can be to a degree influenced by the growth conditions, including moisture and nutrient availability.
 In case of synthetic materials, the signature is influenced by the conditions during the chemical reaction.
 The isotopic signature profiling is useful in cases where other kinds of profiling, e.g. characterization of impurities, are not optimal.
 Electronics coupled with scintillator detectors are routinely used to evaluate isotope signatures and identify unknown sources.

 A study was published demonstrating the possibility of determination of the origin of a common brown PSA packaging tape by using the carbon, oxygen, and hydrogen isotopic signature of the backing polymer, additives, and adhesive.

 Measurement of carbon isotopic ratios can be used for detection of adulteration of honey.
-Addition of sugars originated from corn or sugar cane (C4 plants) skews the isotopic ratio of sugars present in honey, but does not influence the isotopic ratio of proteins; in an unadulterated honey the carbon isotopic ratios of sugars and proteins should match.
+Addition of sugars originated from corn or sugar cane (C_{4} plants) skews the isotopic ratio of sugars present in honey, but does not influence the isotopic ratio of proteins; in an unadulterated honey the carbon isotopic ratios of sugars and proteins should match.
 As low as 7% level of addition can be detected.

 Nuclear explosions form ^{10}Be by a reaction of fast neutrons with ^{13}C in the carbon dioxide in air.
 This is one of the historical indicators of past activity at nuclear test sites.